Marty3000/yasgs/README.md

-# yass
+# yasgs

 ---
 ## About

-yet another sudoku solver
+yet another sudoku game solver

 this lib will solve sudokus, but it will not only work on "standard" 9x9 sudokus,\
 but also on a 4x4, 16x16, 25x25, 36x36 and 49x49 sudoku.